Music

 Our curriculum ensures that children cover different elements of music, learn important vocabulary and develop a good understanding on how music has changed throughout history.
 In addition to this, all Year 4 pupils are taught by a specialist music teacher to play an instrument such as the violin or guitar.

 Alongside our curriculum provision for music, pupils also have the opportunity to learn a musical instrument with peripatetic teachers.
 Our peripatetic music teaching is organised by the Local Education Authority’s ‘Music for Life’ and lessons are provided weekly for a small set fee paid by the child’s parent/carer.
 Lessons can include guitar, ukulele and piano.
-We also have a thriving school choir with children performing at school events and in assemblies as well as taking part in Young Voices, Crewe Out Loud and Sing Fest events.
-Each year, all pupils enjoy live performances from ‘Key Strings’ and the ‘Pop Project’, where they have the opportunity to learn about different instruments and musical styles in a fun, interactive and engaging way.
-Our annual Arts Week provides opportunities for pupils to explore and experiment with music from other cultures.

 IMPACT

 Our music curriculum is high quality, well thought out and is planned to demonstrate progression and build on and embed current skills.
 We focus on progression of knowledge and skills in the different musical components and like other subjects, discrete vocabulary progression also forms part of the units of work.
+To achieve this we use Kapow to support the planning and teaching of music lessons.

 If children are keeping up with the curriculum, they are deemed to be making good or better progress.
 We measure the impact of our curriculum through the following methods: